JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 When constructing this concrete eyesore, with its narrow recessed windows, lack of street frontage and bunker-like atmosphere, the men responsible were less concerned about prettiness and permeability than the real possibility that it might be attacked by bombs.

 Baynard House wasn’t built as an act of vandalism; instead, it was meant to house the future.
 Unfortunately, it got built at the fag-end of a trend towards Brutalism in civic buildings, in an acutely economically depressed time, by an organisation in the throes of getting sold off, and by people with a (well-grounded) fear of getting bombed.
-Hence, the “acutely depressing” bunker.
-A building built to protect its contents from a hostile world; correspondingly, it presents a hostile face fo the world.

 That final factor - of fear - is the critical one.
-That fear will mean, when Baynard House is decommissioned as an exchange in 2028, and when demolition proceeds shortly afterwards, nobody will mourn its loss.
+That fear influenced the construction of an “acutely depressing” bunker.
+A building that was built to protect its contents from a potentially hostile world; correspondingly, it presents a hostile face to the world.
+This in turn means that, when Baynard House is decommissioned as an exchange in 2028, and when demolition proceeds shortly afterwards, nobody will mourn its loss.

 The plaque at the base of the Richard Kindersley sculpture quotes Shakespeare’s _As You Like It_.
 Its seven stacked heads represent the seven ages of man.
-The final head is a smirking skull, representing…
+The final head is a smirking skull.
+It represents:

-> _Last scene of all,_
->
-> _That ends this strange eventful history,_
->
-> _Is second childishness and mere oblivion,_
->
-> _Sans teeth, sans eyes, sans taste, sans everything._
+> _Last scene of all,_ > _That ends this strange eventful history,_ > _Is second childishness and mere oblivion,_ > _Sans teeth, sans eyes, sans taste, sans everything._